kyudongkim/genesis-doc/source/user_guide/getting_started/locomotion.md

-# 🦿 Locomotion
+# 🦿 Training Locomotion Policies with RL

 Genesis supports parallel simulation, making it ideal for training reinforcement learning (RL) locomotion policies efficiently.
+In this tutorial, we will walk you through a complete training example for obtaining a basic locomotion policy that enables a Unitree Go2 Robot to walk.
+With Genesis, you will be able to get a working locomotion policy in under 35 seconds (benchmarked on a RTX 4090), and the policy is able to transfer to real-world robot.

-In this tutorial, we use the Unitree Go2 robot as an example to train a walking policy from scratch.
-This tutorial is inspired by and builds upon concepts from [Legged Gym](https://github.com/leggedrobotics/legged_gym)
+**Acknowledgement**: This tutorial is inspired by and builds several core concepts from [Legged Gym](https://github.com/leggedrobotics/legged_gym).

 ## Environment Overview
 We start by creating a gym-style environment (go2-env).